Rutakara/Terra-Test/Terraform-README.md

 Requirements:

+1. A valid AWS account.
-1. 4 GB memory and 2 CPU for Kubernetes master node.
+2. 4 GB memory and 2 CPU for Kubernetes master node.
-2. 1 GB memory and 1 CPU for Kubernetes worker node.
+3. 1 GB memory and 1 CPU for Kubernetes worker node.
-3. 3 aws EC2 instances.
+4. 3 ASW EC2 instances.
 A master node and 2 worker nodes.
+Preferably Ubuntu 20.04
-4. Virtual firewalls to allow specific inbound traffic.
+5. Virtual firewalls to allow specific inbound traffic.
 For these, 2 aws security groups will be configured to manage inbound traffic for both master and worker nodes.
 The following are the ports needed:

 Master node:
 Kubernetes master node hosts control plane components.
-These are apiserver, controller manager, scheduler, etcd, kube-proxy and kubelet.
-In addition, I will use Calico as CNI.
+These are apiserver, controller manager, scheduler, and etcd.
+In addition, we will use Calico as CNI.
 As a result, the following ports need to be opened:
 1. TCP 6443      → For Kubernetes API server
 2. TCP 2379–2380 → For etcd server client API
 3. TCP 10250     → For Kubelet API